-- (1) Includes both single name credit default swaps that may be referenced to the credit of corporations, foreign governments, or state and political subdivisions and credit default swap referencing indices.
+(1) Includes both single name credit default swaps that may be referenced to the credit of corporations, foreign governments, or state and political subdivisions and credit default swap referencing indices.
 The rating agency designations are based on availability and the midpoint of the applicable ratings among Moody's Investors Service, Inc. ("Moody's"), S&P and Fitch Ratings.
-If no rating is available from a rating agency, then an internally developed rating is used. - (2) The weighted average years to maturity of the credit default swaps is calculated based on weighted average gross notional amounts.
+If no rating is available from a rating agency, then an internally developed rating is used.